-Company Operations: Clover operates from 3 sites;
+Company Operations: Clover operates from two sites:

-- The Company's registered office and head office is located in Westmeadows, Victoria. - A manufacturing plant for tuna oils and related products, Customer Service and Quality Assurance, and Sales and Marketing departments are located in Altona, Victoria. - Innovation, Research & Development, Product Development, Technical Support departments are located in Brisbane, Queensland.
+- The Company's registered office and manufacturing plant for tuna oils and related products, Head Office, Customer Service, Quality Assurance, and Sales and Marketing departments are located in Altona.
+Victoria. - Innovation, Research & Development, Product Development, Technical Support departments are located in Brisbane, Queensland.

 Company Technology and Products.
 The major focus of the Company is on the delivery of bioactive ingredients using proprietary encapsulation technology to produce ready-to-blend products containing tuna oil and/or other nutritional lipids.
 The health benefits of omega-3 fatty acids in the diet have been well documented and this has assisted in developing the expanding global market for products containing these nutritionally important dietary components.
 One material that Clover uses is tuna oil, which is high in DHA (docosahexaenoic acid), an essential fatty acid, which is recognized for its importance in brain, nerve and eye tissue development in babies and infants.
-Clover, through its subsidiary Nu-Mega, supplies refined tuna oil and a range of other encapsulated ingredients for use in infant formula.
+Clover, through its subsidiary Nu-Mega, supplies refined Omega 3 oils and a range of other encapsulated ingredients for use in infant formula, nutraceuticals, pharmaceuticals, and sports nutrition markets.